michelcrypt4d4mus/pdfalyzer/README.md

 Run `pdfalyzer_show_color_theme` to see the color theme employed.

 ### As A Code Library
+For info about setting up a dev environment see [Contributing](#contributing) below.

 At its core The Pdfalyzer is taking PDF internal objects gathered by [PyPDF2](https://github.com/py-pdf/PyPDF2) and wrapping them in [AnyTree](https://github.com/c0fec0de/anytree)'s `NodeMixin` class.
 Given that things like searching the tree or accessing internal PDF properties will be done through those packages' code it may be helpful to review their documentation.

 As far as The Pdfalyzer's unique functionality goes, [`Pdfalyzer`](pdfalyzer/pdfalyzer.py) is the class at the heart of the operation.
 It holds the PDF's logical tree as well as a few other data structures.
 Chief among these are the [`FontInfo`](pdfalyzer/font_info.py) class which pulls together various properties of a font strewn across 3 or 4 different PDF objects and the [`BinaryScanner`](pdfalyzer/binary/binary_scanner.py) class which lets you dig through the embedded streams' bytes looking for suspicious patterns.